qianfeng2/Ghana_data_analysis/README.md

 # Ghana pilot data analysis

 Scripts and data for reproducing the analysis in "DBLa sequences from a cross-sectional study in Ghana".
-It is in the appendix of my PhD thesis.
+All the details of this analysis are in the appendix of my PhD thesis.

 Last updated: 25 Dec 2023